Interpreting the Asian-American Experience in Parks

 - Honouliuli National Monument

 Other parks across the nation highlight the triumphs, perseverance, and contributions of Asian Americans, and visitors today continue to bring their own experiences and stories to parks.
-From the Chinese Arch at Golden Spike National Historic Site, the Jun Fujita Cabin at Voyageurs National Park, and Sing Peak in Yosemite National Park and Angel Island Immigration Station near Golden Gate National Recreation Area, national parks honor the profound impact the Asian people have had on the development of our nation and of our national parks.
+From the Chinese Arch at Golden Spike National Historic Site and the Jun Fujita Cabin at Voyageurs National Park to Sing Peak in Yosemite National Park and Angel Island Immigration Station near Golden Gate National Recreation Area, national parks honor the profound impact that Asian people have had on the development of our nation and of our national parks.

 This is only the tip of the iceberg and only just begins to tell the story of Asian Americans.
-The National Park Service released this theme study and that identified multiple Asian-American and Pacific Islander heritage sites to help tell a more complete story.
+The National Park Service released a theme study and that identified multiple Asian-American and Pacific Islander heritage sites to help tell a more complete story.
 The identification of these sites will begin to piece together more of the Asian experience in the U.S, as there is still much more to explore and many untold stories to be unearthed.
 The National Park Foundation's work in preserving America's history and culture aims to share more comprehensive and inclusive stories that amplify the full range of experiences and voices that are woven into the fabric of the United States, including those of Asian Americans.